2017 update: travel to Venezuela is currently not advised due to civil unrest.

 Venezuela is a bit more difficult to navigate than its South American sisters.
 Your guidebook of choice will prepare you to some extent, but it might not touch on the rather touchy subject of money.

-The national currency is the bolivar fuerte (Bs.F), which is named after the famous liberator Simon Bolivar, and is pegged to the US dollar at a rate of BsF 4.3 to US$1.
-This rate, established by President Hugo Chavez, is artificially high and is not sustainable due to high rates of inflation.
+The national currency is the bolivar fuerte (Bs.F), which is named after the famous liberator Simon Bolivar, and current official exchange rates (late 2017) with the US dollar are at a rate of around BsF 10 to US$1.
+This rate is artificially high and is not sustainable due to high rates of inflation.
 As a result, dollars are in huge demand on the flourishing black market, as Venezuelans who have their savings in bolivares find their money being worth less and less each month; it is safer to keep their savings in a more stable currency.
 Because the government does not allow its citizens to exchange bolivares for US dollars at banks, these dollars must come from outside the country.

-As of September 2011 the typical black-market rate is eight bolivares to one US dollar, or ten bolivares per euro.
-(In other words, dollars are better).
+As of late 2017, the typical black-market rate is 3,000 bolivares to one US dollar.
 It’s unlike any other black market you are likely to experience, as you can exchange your money at hotels, travel agents, border crossings and bus stations at this rate with no problems at all.
 Don’t change money on the street until you’ve at least checked to see what rate your hotel or local tourist office is offering, as rates are usually better at established business.
-This isn’t always true though; street rates tend to vary more so you might find a good deal — rates range from between six to 13 bolivares for US$1.
+This isn’t always true though; street rates tend to vary more so you might find a good deal.
 It’s generally safe and certainly widely practiced to exchange your money on the street.
 Colombian pesos and Brazilian reals can also be exchanged at favourable rates at border crossings.
 Check your maths and bring enough cash to cover your entire stay, as ATMs and credit cards will automatically exchange at the official rate and your trip will cost twice as much!

 Venezuelans tend to be friendly, and you might find yourself caught up in conversations with locals eager to hear about your home, your travels, and what you think of their country.
 Do not leave without eating a cachapa (a huge thick corn pancake folded over and filled with spongy cheese or ham), and an arepa (a small corn pancake filled with your choice of meat, veggies, and spices), and drinking a tiny cup of coffee purchased on the street from a thermos-toting vendor.